neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ## Function Calls

-When functions are defined you can call them by writing their name, followed by round braces.
-If the functions consume parameters you can pass them as arguments in the braces.
+When functions are defined you can call them by writing their name, followed by parentheses ("rounded brackets").
+If the functions consume parameters you can pass them as arguments in the brackets.

 ```js
 greet();